stackforge/fuel-docs/infra/overview.rst

 Fuel Infrastructure is the set of systems (servers and services) which provide the following functionality:

-* Automatic tests for every patchset committed to Fuel Gerrit repositories
+* Automatic tests for every patch set committed to Fuel Gerrit repositories
 * Fuel nightly builds
 * Regular integration tests
 * Custom builds and custom tests